Double sided pcb board

 Now that you know a little bit about the basic types of PCB available. we’ll walk through the basic anatomy of a PCB to better familiarize you with it before moving on to how to build a PCB.

 I will introduct the The manufacturing process double-sided PCB drilling

-Printed circuit boards, PCBs, can made from a variety of substances.
+what are PCBS made of, Printed circuit boards, PCBs, can made from a variety of substances.
 The most used in a form of glass fibre based board known as FR4.
 This provides a reasonable degree of stability under temperature variation. and is does not breakdown , while not being expensive.
 Other cheaper materials are available for the PCBs in low cost commercial products.
 For high performance radio frequency designs. where the dielectric constant of the substrate is important. and low levels of loss needed. then PTFE based printed circuit boards can used. although they are far more difficult to work with.